heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 The PEP transforms the RAP by wrapping it with authorization logic, returning a new function that either yields an error (access denied) or the original result from the RAP.

-On first glance, this appears to be significant overhead.
+At first glance, this appears to be significant overhead.
 However, this is how a lot of real-world code looks when dealing with complex access control requirements that go beyond simple role-based access control.

 **The problem without SAPL:**
 * The result often is code where the separation of concerns between domain logic and access control is not made explicit.